 International standard setters in architecture and interior design

 The architect Carlos Lamela, the British interior designer Kelly Hoppen and the designer William Sofield were given three honorary prizes for their professional careers, along with the impact which their work has made throughout the 21st century.
-“Here at PORCELANOSA Grupo, we have championed the Premium quality, innovation and design in our eight companies.
-Our objective is not only aimed at meeting the demands of individuals and professional customers and clients, but also we want to be a source of inspiration, reference and a model of those education, economic and culture agents which make up our society”, stated Héctor Colonques, the President of PORCELANOSA Grupo.
+“Here at PORCELANOSA Group, we have championed the Premium quality, innovation and design in our eight companies.
+Our objective is not only aimed at meeting the demands of individuals and professional customers and clients, but also we want to be a source of inspiration, reference and a model of those education, economic and culture agents which make up our society”, stated Héctor Colonques, the President of PORCELANOSA Group.